SSyncropel Docs

 Every error response includes a request_id — include it in support tickets for fast triage.

-Every successful call emits an audit record on your hosted instance's th_audit_api_usage thread.
-The record carries:
+Every successful call emits an audit record on your hosted instance, under the th_audit_api_usage thread.
+Each record carries:

-• cost_usd — the gateway's bill for this call (with markup)
+• cost_usd — what the call cost you

 • tokens_input, tokens_output — what was billed